Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness: Experimental Results

-In this section, we investigate whether ARRO can also benefit generalist policies.
-We evaluate two language-conditioned generalist models—Octo~\cite{octo} and OpenVLA~\cite{openvla}—on the pick and push tasks, using the \pick{} and \push{} datasets for training, respectively.
-The results are presented in Table~\ref{tab:vla}.
-For clearer comparison, we also report the success rates of the vanilla variants evaluated under the same visual domain as used during training.
-As shown in the table, both the Masked and ARRO variants consistently outperform their vanilla counterparts in settings where the visual domain is altered at evaluation time.
-In some cases, the degradation in performance of the vanilla variant under domain shifts results in abrupt and unpredictable behavior, raising safety concerns for real-world deployment.
+We evaluated all three models on the pick task under different conditions.
+The results are presented in Fig.~\ref{fig:bar_plot_models}.
+As shown in the figure, both the masked and ARRO variants consistently outperform their vanilla counterparts in settings where the visual domain is altered at evaluation time.
+For Octo and OpenVLA, the degradation in performance of the vanilla variant under domain shifts in some cases results in abrupt and unpredictable behavior.
+We found \pizero{} to be more robust against visual changes, which is why we added more clutter to the scene, as depicted in Fig.~\ref{fig:clutter}.
+As shown in Fig.~\ref{fig:bar_plot_models}, this causes the vanilla success rate to drop to 0\%, which can be recovered with both the black masked background and ARRO.